 7. Supplier adherence to our values and ethics

 - The Lavazza Group has been undertaking a significant journey towards Corporate Social Responsibility's topics.
 Lavazza believes in the importance of walking the path with Lavazza's suppliers, in order to reach challenging goals by sharing common values.
-In this context, Lavazza decided in 2017 to review its Supplier Code of Conduct which has been updated with the December 2017 edition.
+In this context, Lavazza decided in 2017 to review its Supplier Code of Conduct.
 This Code has been drafted with the fundamental contribution of Lavazza's reputable partners, specialized on topics of Sustainability and Human Rights:

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to our staff.
-VVe also require our business partners to provide training to their staff and suppliers and providers.
+We also require our business partners to provide training to their staff and suppliers and providers.
 A training session on Corporate Social Responsibility is part of the Lavazza training curriculum for all employees as well as training on the Legislative Decree No. 231/2001 focusing on Anti-corruption and Anti-bribery.
 In addition to that, a training course on sustainability topics was implemented for purchasing colleagues, together with a specific course on the 2030 Agenda and the 17 Sustainable Development Goal available to all employees.

 9. Our effectiveness in combating slavery and human trafficking

-Lavazza is a company committed to fully respect internationally recognized human rights, international and national labour laws and environmental principles.
+The Lavazza Group is committed to fully respect internationally recognized human rights, international and national labour laws and environmental principles.
 We engage in a continuous dialogue with our suppliers to share the ethical values characterizing our way of doing business along the entire supply chain and to ensure that no slavery or human rights violation of any kind is perpetrated along our supply chain.

 10. Further steps

-Following a review of the effectiveness of the steps we have taken to ensure that here is no slavery or human trafficking in our supply chains we intend to take the following further steps to combat slavery and human trafficking.
+Following a review of the effectiveness of the steps we have taken to ensure that there is no slavery or human trafficking in our supply chains we intend to take further steps and to strengthen our commitment to combat slavery and human trafficking.
 To further enhance our involvement on the issues connected with modern slavery, we are investigating and detecting potential risks related to CSR topics in our supply chain with the aim of mapping and identifying priorities to be addressed together with our suppliers.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group's slavery and human trafficking statement for the financial year ending on 31 December 2018.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Lavazza Group's slavery and human trafficking statement for the financial year ending on 31 December 2020.